 First Friday of the Month, 5 pm – 9 pm

 Second Friday of the Month, 9 am – 10 am

-Please note that the Taubman Museum of Art is closed to the public on the following days: New Year’s Day, Easter Sunday, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
-The Museum will have limited hours Christmas Eve, from 10 am – 2 pm.
+Please note that the Taubman Museum of Art is closed to the public on the following days this year: New Year’s Day, Easter Sunday, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve and Christmas Day.

 FREE ADMISSION — ALWAYS.

 Free general admission is offered thanks in part to the generous support of AEP.
 In addition, the Museum is proud to participate in the Museums for All, Virginia Commission for the Arts Passport, and Blue Star Museums programs.

 Sunday: 12 pm – 5 pm

 Please let us know how we can best meet your accessibility needs.

 The Star City

 Aside from the Taubman Museum of Art, Roanoke is filled with attractions, including Center in the Square, a multi-cultural complex housing a professional theatre, planetarium, and museums showcasing history, science, and art; the Mill Mountain Zoo; the Virginia Museum of Transportation; the O. Winston Link Museum, and more.